• Quantified value propositions for enterprise B2B sales

 Valuepoint Labs is the quantified value-proposition layer your AE walks into the CFO meeting with.
 It produces one auditable business case per customer — surfaced at three depths (CFO headline / EB driver-narrative / Champion operational truth).
 Not a decking tool, not a sales-enablement library, not a forecast tool.

 Every value claim is a ledger entry with a class (revenue / opex / capex / risk), a sign (drag / benefit), a formula (e.g. vol × price × Δrate), and a named source.
-No "300% ROI" — instead: Revenue × adoption × uplift_pct, source: Bridge Group 2024.
+No plain "300% ROI" — instead: Revenue × adoption × uplift_pct, source: Bridge Group 2024.
 When the CFO challenges a number, the answer is on screen in three clicks.

 Share any cell of content with a named persona (Champion, EB, or CFO) via a link.
-They sign in, browse the content you chose, vote ↑/↓ on each chart, and leave threaded comments — before the formal review.
+They sign in, browse the content you chose, vote ↑/↓ on any given chart, and leave threaded comments — before the formal review.
 You walk into the CFO meeting knowing exactly what's contested and what's already defended.
 Refresh the share to push edits; stale votes are tagged automatically.

 It sits in the white space between two failed solutions: generic ROI calculators (which everyone in the room knows are inflated) and bespoke business cases assembled by hand (which take weeks and don't scale).
 Valuepoint Labs is purpose-built for the moment your AE walks into a CFO meeting — and produces a case the CFO will fund or won't.